-Commenter Type: Member of the Public Stance: Customer objects to the Planning Application Reasons for comment: - Design- Other Comments: Planning Application to Horsham District Council ref DC/25/1312; Development West of Ifield

-SOCIAL FACILITIES FOR CHILDREN AND YOUNG PEOPLE

-1. This submission contends that the Applicants (Homes England) and their advisers have not given sufficient consideration to the provision of social facilities for children and young people living and growing up on the proposed West of Ifield estate of some 3000 homes.
-This submission recognises that they have planned for formal education (schools) and organised sporting facilities and there is also mention of community spaces and halls but it is apparent that these may be wrongly located and inadequate for the needs of children and young people.
+Commenter Type: Member of the Public Stance: Customer objects to the Planning Application Reasons for comment: - Design- Other Comments: SOCIAL FACILITIES FOR CHILDREN AND YOUNG PEOPLE 1.
+This submission contends that the Applicants have not given sufficient consideration to the provision of social facilities for children and young people living and growing up on the proposed former Novartis site.
+There is mention of community spaces in the retained Novartis building but it is apparent that these may be poorly located and inadequate for the needs of children and young people.

 2. Although this submission is based on the experience and needs of Members of the Scout Association and Girl Guides it is also relevant to other organisations and local youth clubs.
 (See para 7, below).

 3. Taking Scouts as an example, it is found that for every 10 homes there is one youngster wanting to join the Scouts.
-So from 3000 homes one might expect that there will be a need for two or three new Scout Groups eventually.
-Each of these Scout Groups will have sections for different age ranges, ie, 4-6 years old ('Squirrels'), 6-8 years old (Beavers), 8-101⁄2 years old (Cubs), 101⁄2-15 years old (Scouts) and over 15 years old (Explorers).
+So from 200 homes together with the adjacent Muse application one might expect that there will be a need for a new Scout Group on the site.
+This Scout Group will have sections for different age ranges, ie, 4-6 years old ('Squirrels'), 6-8 years old (Beavers), 8-101⁄2 years old (Cubs), 101⁄2-15 years old (Scouts) and over 15 years old (Explorers).
 Each of these sections will need somewhere to meet at least once a week.
-That meeting place needs to be suitable for all the indoor activities, eg, indoor games, formal and informal activities, training sessions, etc. With five sections it can be expected that the meeting place will be occupied each weekday evening and there are often weekend activities too.
-There will also be a need for storage space for games and training equipment as well as for camping equipment (which is bulky).
-During school term time the meeting place may be unused during the day so can be available for use by play-groups, etc, but they will need separate storage space, etc. A separate document 'What every Scout Group needs' is available on request together with other advice.
+That meeting place needs to be suitable for all the indoor activities, eg, indoor games, formal and informal activities, training sessions, etc. With five sections it can be expected that the meeting place will be occupied each weekday evening and there often will be weekend activities too.
+There will also be a need for storage space for games and training equipment as well as for camping equipment (which is bulky and needs easy access for transport elsewhere).
+During school term time the meeting place may be unused during the day so can be available for use by play-groups, etc, but they, too, will need separate storage space, etc.

+A separate document 'What every Scout Group needs' is available on request together with other advice.

 Note: Each Scout Group is a charitable trust in its own right.

 4. It should be recognised that the demand for Scouting facilities will start when the first families move into the new housing.
 It will be no good waiting until the homes are built before starting on the facilities for young people.